joshburrowes/RM.Mars.ParcelTracking/README.md

 - **Layered Architecture:** Controllers → Services → Repositories.
 Keeps responsibilities separate and business logic testable.
 - **File-backed Persistence:** Uses a JSON document store for simplicity and ease of local development.
 Not suitable for concurrency, scaling, or production durability.
 - **Abstractions for Testability:** `IDateTimeProvider` and `ITimeCalculatorService` allow deterministic time-based logic in tests.
 - **Minimal Validation:** Request validation is pragmatic and short.
-A production system would use a richer validation library and centralized model validation.
+A production system would use a more robust validation.
 - **No Authentication/Authorization:** Omitted for brevity.
-In production, add token-based auth, role checks, and tenant isolation.
+In production, add token-based auth e.g. OAuth2.0
 - **Synchronous/Asynchronous Mix:** Some repository/service methods are synchronous for clarity.
 Real-world services should use async I/O throughout.

 ## What to Improve for Enterprise Scale